sgotzler/praxis-session/markdown.md

 What is markdown?

-Developed in 2004 by John Gruber, Markdown is "a lightweight markup language that you can use to add formatting elements to plaintext text documents."
+Developed in 2004 by John Gruber, Markdown is a lightweight markup language that you can use to add formatting elements to plaintext files.
 It is increasingly the most commonly used form of markup language for DIY web-development projects.

 * *minimal computing rationale...* -- minimizes reliance on proprietary platforms
 * *advantages over html...* -- cuts down reliance on specialized techinal language